 (4) Eight thousand dollars if the most serious charge against the applicant is a felony of the first or second degree.

 (E) Applicants exceeding income levels or with liquid assets.
-An applicant whose gross income exceeds 187.5 percent of the federal poverty level, whose net income exceeds 125 percent of the federal poverty level, or whose liquid assets exceed the amounts in the subsection above is not precluded from eligibility for appointed counsel.
+An applicant whose gross income exceeds 187.5 per cent of the federal poverty level, whose net income exceeds one hundred twenty-five per cent of the federal poverty level, or whose liquid assets exceed the amounts in the subsection above is not precluded from eligibility for appointed counsel.

 (1) The number, complexity, and seriousness of charges the applicant faces must be considered when deciding whether an applicant has sufficient funds to hire qualified counsel.